wtforms/flask-wtf/docs/api.rst

 Developer Interface
 ===================

-This part of the documentation covers the interface of Flask-WTF.
+This part of the documentation covers all interfaces of Flask-WTF.

 Forms and Fields
 ----------------